mvysny/vok-orm/README.md

 ```
 (the `id` is nullable since it will be null until the category is actually created in the database).

+The `Category` class is just a simple data class, no hidden private fields added by runtime enhancements.
+Because of that,
+the class can be passed around the application freely, without the fear of failing with
+`DetachedException` when accessing properties.
+Since `Entity` is `Serializable`, you can
+also store the entity into a session.

 > The Category class (or any entity class for that matter) must have all fields pre-initialized, so that Kotlin creates a zero-arg constructor.
 Zero-arg constructor is mandated by Sql2o, in order for Sql2o to be able to construct
 instances of entity class for every row returned.